 - 5-6 large Idaho or russet potatoes cut into wedges

 - Juice of 1 lemon

 - Bring a large pot with water over high heat, bring to a boil and add about 1 teaspoon of salt, stir to dissolve.

-- Add the potatoes and cook until al dente, about 10 minutes, don't overcook.
+- Next, add the potatoes and cook until al dente, about 10 minutes, don't overcook.
 Drain and let cool slightly.

 - In a large bowl, mix together all the marinade ingredients except parsley.

-- Add potatoes and toss gently to coat.
+- Add the spuds and toss gently to coat.

-- Grill potatoes, flipping once, until golden brown, about 5 minutes per side.
+- Then, grill the potatoes, flipping once, until golden brown, about 5 minutes per side.

 - Add parsley to the remaining oil mixture, then return grilled potatoes to the mixture and toss again to combine.